Blendtec/dev-env/README.md

 if you're on a windows machine without git gitbash/cygwin installed you probably want to manually go through the commands in setup.sh substituting commands as necessary.

 #2.
-Start vagrant (this will take a little while the first while the provisioner runs)
+Start vagrant (provisioning takes a while on the initial boot).
 ```shell
     vagrant up
 ```